 Of all the wooden features in an old church, the pulpit is the centrepiece.
-About one hundred of pre-reformation date have survived – usually long and slim on a slender stem.
+About one hundred of pre-reformation dates have survived – usually long and slim on a slender stem.

 The most elaborate craftsmanship of carvings and tracery is found in Devon and also in Somerset – where Long Sutton has a glorious painted pulpit of 1455, its sixteen sides filled with restored figures of saints.

-Pulpits of dark oak came into their own during the so called Jacobean and Carolingian period of 1600 -1640.
+Pulpits of dark oak came into their own during the so-called Jacobean and Carolingian period of 1600 -1640.
 Many still retain their original sounding board or tester – often placed as high as the ceiling.
-The unspoilt interior of Croscombe, Somerset contains a feast of wooden fittings: benches, screen and attached lectern – dominated by a highly decorated pulpit dated 1621.
+The unspoiled interior of Croscombe, Somerset contains a feast of wooden fittings: benches, screen, and attached lectern – dominated by a highly decorated pulpit dated 1621.

 Keep them in good condition with the help of Floor Sanding!